beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 #### ShadowRoot options

-You can specific any [attachShadow options](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow#options) in the config object and they are all optional.
+You can specify any [attachShadow options](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow#options) in the config object, and they are all optional.
 The default matches their native default values.

 ```javascript
 class MyButton extends WebComponent {